ngmvus/MT6765_KB_EXTRACTION/README.md

 	Some Trusted binaries:
 	<img width="597" height="790" alt="image" src="https://github.com/user-attachments/assets/0446dc96-d1cf-4ef5-8b0a-65433ce6bf32" />

 	The hypothesis: At this point, we can guess why the trustlet UID was attached to the encrypted blob.
 Because the normal characteristic of an encrypted blob is extremely high entropy, the magic word **KEYMASTERATTESTDATA** and several bytes next to it is the header, the attached UUID is for usage privileges.
 As the UID is not matched, TEE won't allow it to read from RPMB.
-So the next move is disassemble the Trustlet Binary(.tlbin)
+So the next move is to disassemble that suspicious Trustlet Binary(.tlbin).

 # Project progress #
  - 30% (unveiling the TEE unwrap logic)